Laykel/nfc-rf-fingerprinting/README.md

 # RF fingerprinting for NFC device identification

+_Warning: Dependabot alerts are disabled on this repo, as it won't be updated anymore.
+If you base something on this project, make sure to review the dependencies and update them._

 ## Description

 (See the project's [report](report/final-report.pdf) for a precise account of every step.)